fleek-platform/website/src/content/blog/learn/what-is-ens-ethereum-name-service/index.md

 ---
 title: 'What is ENS (Ethereum Name Service)?
-A Beginner's Guide'
+A Beginners Guide'
 date: 2024-07-24
 desc: 'Learn about the Ethereum Name Service (ENS), how it works, and its benefits for onchain hosting and simplifying interactions in the Ethereum ecosystem.'
 thumbnail: './ensbegguide.png'